tinarskii/twitch-utils/README.md

 ```

 You will receive a user access token and a refresh token, add them to your `.env` file.

+### What's `server.crt` and `server.key` files?

+These files are used to run the webserver in HTTPS.
+If you want to use HTTPS, you can generate these files using OpenSSL
+or
+other tools.
+If you don't want to use HTTPS, you can remove the `server.crt` and `server.key` in `server/server.ts`.

 ### I couldn't install Bun in my system